The Effect of Twisted Magnetic Field on the Period Ratio P_1/P_2 of Nonaxisymmetric MHD Waves: Boundary conditions and dispersion relation

 where $C_k^2=\frac{B_0^2}{2\pi(\rho_{\rm{i}}+\rho_{\rm{e}})}$.
 Equation (\ref{omega}) is same as Eq.
 (40) in Ruderman (2007).
-The main result of Ruderman (2007) is that the twist does not affect the kink modes and Eq. (\ref{omega}) shows that we get the same frequencies as in the case that $A_{\rm i}=0$.
+The main result of Ruderman (2007) is that the twist does not affect the kink modes in the particular case of having $B_\phi\propto r$ and Eq. (\ref{omega}) shows that we get the same frequencies as in the case that $A_{\rm i}=0$.
 This result also has been already obtained by Goossens, Hollweg $\&$ Sakurai (1992).
-Note that Eq. (\ref{dp}) shows that even in the presence of the annulus, $A_0\neq 0$, the internal twist does not affect the kink $(m=1)$ modes.
+Note that Eq. (\ref{dp}) shows that even in the presence of annulus, the internal twist does not affect the kink $(m=1)$ modes.
 Because the internal twist, $A_{\rm{i}}$, only appears in Eq. (\ref{fmj}) and when $m=1$ then it has no contribution.

-In the next section, using the numerical solution of the dispersion relation, Eq. (\ref{dp}), we show that the twisted annulus region, which adds a new boundary to the system, does affect the frequencies of the kink modes.
+In subsections 3.1 and 3.2, we show that the dispersion relation (\ref{dp}) for the cases $A_{\rm i}=0$ and $A_0=0$, respectively, reduces to two known cases.
+Also in subsection 3.3, we give an analytical solution for the dispersion relation (\ref{dp}).